Clean strategy notebook with simple roadmap next to a rejected pile of tangled cables and unused tools

 Let's look at what happens when businesses buy tools before building strategy.

-S&P Global data shows the trend is getting worse: 42% of companies scrapped most of their AI initiatives in 2025, up from just 17% the year before.
-The average organization abandoned 46% of AI proof-of-concepts before they ever reached production.
+S&P Global data shows the trend is getting worse.
+42% of companies scrapped most AI initiatives in 2025.
+The year before, only 17% did.
+The average organization abandoned 46% of proof-of-concepts before they reached production.

-• Workflow mismatch: The tool works in isolation but doesn't fit how teams actually operate
+• The tool works in isolation but doesn't fit how teams actually operate

-• Unclear purpose: No one could articulate what specific problem it solved
+• No one could articulate what specific problem it solved

-• Poor adoption: People reverted to old habits within weeks
+• People reverted to old habits within weeks

-• Hidden costs: Maintenance, training, and integration ate up any savings
+• Maintenance, training, and integration ate up any savings

 The graveyard of unused subscriptions grows every month.
 Don't add to it.